 When trying to sell your product or service, you could either tell your client how great it is or tell them a true story of how it improved someone’s life or business.

-For instance, Insurance Professionals could share how having insurance allowed one family to get their loved one the best treatment available and gave them the financial freedom to spend valuable time with them when they needed it.
+For instance, insurance professionals could share how insurance allows one family to get their loved one the best treatment available and gives them the financial freedom to spend valuable time with them when needed.

-Note: Using ‘client’ in place for the prospect, lead, customer – Seems more familiar to insurance industry readers.
+Note: Using ‘client’ for the prospect, lead, or customer seems more familiar to insurance industry readers.

 Differentiate Yourself From Competitors

-Frankly, to remain relevant, you need to create a unique sales value proposition to the products or services you’re offering clients.
-More so, for this to be effective, you’ll also need to understand and implement the best ways to share that information with your potential customers.
+To remain relevant, you must create a unique sales value proposition for the products or services you offer clients.
+For this to be effective, you’ll also need to understand and implement the best ways to share that information with your potential customers.

 To quickly work this out, consider the four answers that clients need to hear before they say yes: